-To become a member of ACCA and qualify as a professional accountant, you must pass all the exams, successfully complete the Professional Ethics module and complete the PER.
+To become a member of ACCA and qualify as a professional accountant, you must pass all the exams, successfully complete the Ethics and Professional Skills module and complete the PER.

 You cannot apply for membership until you have completed all three components.

 There are three components to the PER:

 Further information on the PER can be accessed within this section and from the 'Related links'.

 We recommend that you regularly update your online My Experience record.
 One of the difficulties trainees can encounter when they come to apply for membership is that they find they are missing vital information, such as employer details, or they have failed to gain sign-off for time and performance objectives achieved with a previous employer.

 ACCA trainees work in every sector and size of organisation.
 Wherever you work it is important to look for the opportunities to help you meet your PER and to obtain the 36 months’ experience in a relevant role, or roles.
 Ideally, you should have a job where most of your time is spent on activities and tasks related to accounting, finance, audit and assurance, or in other related technical areas such as taxation, insolvency, and forensic accounting.